pinardemetci/pinardemetci.github.io/updates.md

 <table class="table table-hover">
 <tr>
   <td class='col-md-3'><strong>26-31 May 2026</strong></td>
-  <td>Our submission on “Generative modeling of multi-scale tissue remodeling dynamics with flow matching reveals niche-mediated drivers of cell state transitions” was accepted for a poster presentation at <a href="https://meetings.cshl.edu/meetings.aspx?meet=SYMP">the 90th CSHL Symposium: AI in Biology</a>.</td>
+  <td>Our submission on <em>“Generative modeling of multi-scale tissue remodeling dynamics with flow matching reveals niche-mediated drivers of cell state transitions”</em> was accepted for a poster presentation at <a href="https://meetings.cshl.edu/meetings.aspx?meet=SYMP">the 90th CSHL Symposium: AI in Biology</a>.</td>
  </tr>
 </table>